picmi/help/docs/business/integrations/setting-up-integrations.md

 :::

 ::: prompt
-There is a ::: icon content-copy Copy to Clipboard::: if you wish to look at the url
+There is a :::icon content-copy Copy to Clipboard::: if you wish to look at the url
 :::

 ## Field Mappings